Bohr chaoticity of principal algebraic actions and Riesz product measures

 with $\varepsilon _\bn=\varepsilon_{(n_1,n_2,\ldots,n_d)} \in \{-2,-1,0,1,2\}$, then by rewriting $h$ as

-we conclude that $g(z_1)$ must divide all polynomials $h_{n_2,\ldots,n_d}(z_1^m)$, some of which are non-trivial, which is impossible, since $g(z_1)$ is $m$-good.
-This shows that condition (C1) is valid for $f$.
+we conclude that $g(z_1)$ must divide all polynomials $h_{n_2,\ldots,n_d}(z_1^m)$, some of which are nonzero.
+Since $g(z_1)$ is $m$-good, the resulting contradiction proves that condition (C1) is valid for $f$.
 For the proof of condition (C2) we can proceed similarly.